Meet Vault12 at the Mansion House Summit in London, September 13, 2024.

 Price | $149 | $149 |

-- Requires two-handed operation, making it difficult to use it with a phone simultaneously — contrary to some misleading ads.
+- Requires two-handed operation, making it difficult to use with a phone simultaneously — contrary to some misleading ads.

 - Wide support for third-party wallets and dapps, allowing the Ledger Nano X to sign transactions directly in MetaMask, Uniswap, and other platforms without relying on Ledger Live software.
 This is a huge advantage for DeFi users.

-- The display is much more convenient to work with on a regular basis, easy to read.
+- The display is much more convenient to work with on a regular basis, and easy to read.

-How do their security features compare?
+How do these wallets' security features compare?

 Ledger Nano X | Trezor Model T | |